tkalainoff/kickstarter-analysis/README.md

 ## Analysis and Challenges

-Explain how you performed your analysis using images and links to code.

 ### Analysis of Outcomes Based on Launch Date

 For theater outcomes based on launch date, we can see in the line chart that both lines for successful and failed campaigns follow a similar trend - increasing from March to May and steadily decreasing from May to December with a slight uptick in October.